bemot/tutorials/madrat/madrat_exercise.md

-The convert function will complete the magclass object: For country-level data, all 249 countries represented in MAGPie need to have a value and be in ISO3 country code.
+The convert function will complete the magclass object: For country-level data, all 249 countries represented in MAGPie need to have a value and be in ISO3 country code. toolCountryFill() in the convert function also removesany codes that it can not match.

 Note that here we have omitted a correctSource() function, it is by default OFF but can be implemented via convert=“onlycorrect”